css art

 </div>

-The class names that we have used to style each part of the elephant are shown to you in the table below.
+The class names we have used to style each part of the elephant are shown to you in the table given below.

 Class Name Description